-Actor Fred Stewart was known for his roles on the silver screen.
-Stewart's career started with debut roles in the Dana Andrews documentary "Boomerang" (1947), the dramatic adaptation "A Face in the Crowd" (1957) with Andy Griffith, and "Splendor in the Grass" (1961).
-In the years following, Stewart appeared in "The Doctors" (1962-1983), "The Nurses" (1962-65) and the comedy adaptation "The World of Henry Orient" (1964) with Peter Sellers.
+Fred Stewart was an actor who founded his entertainment career success with roles in film.
+Stewart started off his career in film with roles in the Dana Andrews documentary "Boomerang" (1947), the Andy Griffith dramatic adaptation "A Face in the Crowd" (1957) and "Splendor in the Grass" (1961) with Natalie Wood.
+He went on to act in "The Doctors" (1962-1983), "The Nurses" (CBS, 1962-65) and the Peter Sellers comedy adaptation "The World of Henry Orient" (1964).
 He also appeared in the Sidney Poitier dramatic adaptation "In the Heat of the Night" (1967).
-Toward the end of his career, Stewart acted in "A New Leaf" (1971) with Walter Matthau.
+Later in his career, Stewart acted in the comedic adaptation "A New Leaf" (1971) with Walter Matthau.